- National Park Service

-Summary: American Conservation Experience, a Non-Profit Conservation Corps based in Flagstaff, AZ, in partnership with Cuyahoga Valley National Park (CUVA), is seeking two Exotic Vegetation Management Interns to dedicate 26 weeks in support of the National Park Service, managing native and non-native plants.
+Summary: American Conservation Experience, a Non-Profit Conservation Corps, in partnership with Cuyahoga Valley National Park (CUVA), is seeking two Exotic Vegetation Management Interns to dedicate 26 weeks in support of the National Park Service, managing native and non-native plants.

 These opportunities are intended for enthusiastic, beginning professionals with a background in ecology, botany, biology, wildlife, fisheries, entomology, natural resource management, or a closely related field, who possess a deep interest in advancing their career goals through hard work and commitment to the Cuyahoga Valley National Park's professional staff and diverse resources.